-Table 4 reports the results (corresponding to the specification with the full set of control variables (Table 3, column (3)) for each of the three Meaningful Votes separately.
-This is important to consider because there was a significant shift in the scale of the rebellion from 118 Conservative MPs in the first Meaningful Vote down to 37 in the third.
-The results are qualitatively similar across the three votes: the marginal effects have the same sign and are statistically significant.
-Importantly, the tests for whether the marginal effects are the same in the first and third vote reported in column (4), however, show the quantitative importance of ideology and career concerns, but not constituency preferences, weakened over time, in line with the fact that more and more backbenchers rallied behind May's deal as time went on.
-To illustrate, relative to the first Meaningful Vote, where the MPs who had voted Remain in 2016 were 56 percent more likely to support May's deal, the point estimate dropped down to 16 percent by the time of the third Meaningful Vote.
-We also note that the part of the variance explained by the three factors (as measured by the Pseudo- $R^2$ ) drops from 30 to 18 percent.
+Table 4 reports the results (corresponding to the specification with the full set of control variables in Table 3, column (3) for each of the three Meaningful Votes separately.
+That evidence is important to consider because a significant shift in the scale of the rebellion materialized from 118 Conservative MPs, dropping in the first Meaningful Vote down to 37 in the third.
+The results are qualitatively similar across the three votes: the marginal effects have the same signs and are, with one exception, statistically significant.
+Importantly, the tests for whether the marginal effects are the same in the first and third vote reported in column (4), however, show the quantitative importances of ideology and career concerns, but not constituency preferences, weakened over time, in line with the fact that more and more backbenchers rallied behind May's deal as time went on.15 To illustrate, relative to the first Meaningful Vote, wherein the MPs who had voted Remain in 2016 were 56 percentage points more likely to support May's deal, the marginal effect dropped down to 16 percentage points by the time of the third Meaningful Vote.
+We also note that the fraction of the variance explained by the three factors (as measured by the Pseudo- R^2) drops from 31% to 17%.